A photo of Jocelyn Bell Burnell

 You might also be interested in:

-Stephen Jay Gould was an American paleontologist and evolutionary biologist who was born in 1941.
+Stephen Jay Gould was an American biologist who was born in 1941.
 He revised Darwin's theory of evolution, showing that it isn't the gradual process everyone had thought.
 Gould was a professor at Harvard...more

 Gerard Kuiper was an American astronomer who lived between 1905-1973.
 He is considered the father of modern planetary science for his brilliant study of our solar system.
-Kuiper developed a new technique...more
+Kuiper developed new techniques...more